2022 All Japan Senior Football Championship: Venues

-The league was organized by Japan Football Association, in collaboration with the All-Japan Football Federation and the city of Shibushi.
-The collaboration with the Kagoshima's city of Shibushi happened due to the 2023 National Sports Conference, as this 2022 All Japan Senior Footbal Championship will be a rehearsal-like tournament for the National Sports Conference, which will be also held at Shibushi.
-The stadiums hosting the tournament will be all centered on the Shibushi Sports Park, and on the Shiokaze Park.
+The championship was organized by Japan Football Association, in collaboration with the All-Japan Football Federation and the city of Shibushi.
+The collaboration with the Kagoshima's city of Shibushi happened due to the 2023 National Sports Conference.
+The 2022 All Japan Senior Football Championship served as a rehearsal for the National Sports Conference, which was also held at Shibushi.
+The venues hosting the tournament was entirely centered on the Shibushi Sports Park, and on the Shiokaze Park.

 Holding method

 Every match at the tournament were played under the unusual method of 40 minutes per half, instead of the usual 45, with every match being played under 80 minutes of action in total, excluding added times.
 The match would go directly to a penalty shoot-out, if the winner could not be decided after the full-time whistle.
 Up to five substitutions in three or less substitution breaks (excluding half-time) were allowed at the tournament, as per FIFA recommendation.
 Both methods are applied for the tournament due to the tiny 1-day interval between the matches, which could be even more tiring to the players in question if the matches had extra-time.

-The top 3 teams would qualify to play on the 2022 edition of the Japanese Regional Champions League, which serves as Japan Football League's play-off tournament.
-Since eight of the nine 2022 regional champions were already participating (Tōkai champions FC Kariya did not qualify), the top 3 teams did not necessarily mean the semi-finalists.
+The top 3threeteams would qualify to play on the 2022 edition of the Japanese Regional Champions League, which serves as Japan Football League's play-off tournament.
+Since eight of the nine 2022 regional champions were already participating (Tōkai champions FC Kariya did not qualify) at the Shakaijin, and since clubs belonging to leagues below the main regional league tiers were not eligible for the Champions League, the top three teams did not necessarily mean the semi-finalists.

 Participating teams

-Regional champions who were at the time already qualified for the Regional Champions League is denoted in bold.
+Regional champions who were at the time already qualified for the Regional Champions League are denoted in bold.
+Lower-tier clubs who are not eligible to play in the Regional Champions League are denoted in italics.